The key questions about chlamydia in men

 That said, latest figures from 2018 suggest that a higher ratio of young men aged between 15-24 tested positive for chlamydia in comparison to females of the same age.
 This is despite double the amount of women testing for the condition.

-What are the long term complications of chlamydia in men?
+What are the long term complications in men?

 Although very rare, chlamydia can affect male fertility.
 This happens if chlamydia causes the tubes that carry the male sperm (epididymis) to become inflamed.